Are you in love Texas Roadhouse's famous fried pickles? Well you're in luck! It's easy to make these crave-worthy

 How to Make Fried Pickles Recipe - Deep Fry Them!

 The best deep fryer for home use in my opinion is an electric fryer that uses low oil and is dishwasher safe.

-Friends, if I had found this fryer years ago, I probably would have fried more food on occasion.
-I’m not huge on fried food, but it sure does taste good and my family LOVES it.
+Friends, if I had found this fryer years ago, I probably would have fried more food on more occasions.
+I'm not huge on fried food, but it sure does taste good and my family LOVES it.

 Between fried pickles and Fried Mozzarella Cheese Sticks, you better believe we get our money's worth out of our fryer.